jaetask/minimal-14kb-website/README.md

 # Every Kb counts
 When you only have 14 of them, this becomes even more important.
 It is my personal belief that developers have forgotten the value of a Kb.
 Especially when transmitted over a bad 3G connection, 50Kb can kill a user experience.

-# Broswer only
+# Browser only
 Please do not add comments on this project like _use react and go 'native'_ The internet gods will smite your breakfast..

 # Questions and definitions
 - Does 14Kb mean 14Kb raw, or 14Kb gzipped?
     - Tricky.
 Considering this is aimed at modern browsers, then I would say gzipped, but only if the browsers are versioned and checked that gzipped is definitely supported.
 - If Gzipped, which gzip level gets used by default?
-E.g. It is not acceptable for gzip level 9 to be used for measuring the 14Kb when NGinx uses level 5.
+E.g. It is not acceptable for gzip level 9 to be used for measuring the 14Kb when Nginx uses level 5.
-    - NGinx
+    - Nginx = default = gzip_comp_level 1
-    - Apache
+    - Apache = zlib default = zlib level 6

+__consider pre gzipping the static file and throwing that out via nginx instead of incurring cpu costs on each request__

+- Considering the gzipping default rules I would state that gzip level 6 is used for determining the size of the static file in the build process.
+If I move to a pre processed gzip file, then level 9 will be used.

+## Build process

+### Compiling into a single static html file
+For the moment, I plan to compile the entire application into a single html file that when gzipped is &lt;= 14kb.
+I have yet to decide on the best way to compile into a single file.
+Considering this is a very simple project, I think that webpack is overkill, although I may be wrong about this and reverse the decision later.
+Its important to remember it doesnt matter what is used behind the scenes as long as the end product is tight.

+**What is needed?**
+- compile and optimize SVG image(s) into page
+- concat &amp; minify CSS into a single text block
+- concat &amp; minify JS into a single text block
+- inject CSS code block into page header
+- inject JS code block into page footer

+**Do we need NPM?**
+Maybe..
+I dont see the project needing many components, so keeping them up to date as a manual process might be better.. who knows..

-## Building the docker file
+### Building the docker file
 I am going to assume you are already familiar with docker so should be comfortable running this command.

     docker build -t <username>/website